dashbird/site/content/knowledge-base/lambda/getting-started-with-aws-lambda.md

 ---
 date: 2017-06-05
-title: Getting Started
+title: "Getting Started with AWS Lambda"
-description: "Dashbird is the leading serverless monitoring and troubleshooting platform that helps software engineers to launch agile serverless websites and software."
+description: "AWS Lambda is a function-as-a-service computing platform by AWS.
+Read this to for getting started with Lambda."
-learning: ["ALambda"]
+learning: ["AAWS Lambda"]
 learning_weight: 100
 ---